 (In Europe, this plant is simply referred to as "box.")

-The small leaves and hard wood trunks make them especially popular with the bonsai beginner.
-As you will see on this page, more experienced artists also respect this species.
+The small leaves and hard wood trunks make them especially popular with the beginner.
+More experienced artists also have great respect this species as bonsai.

 Many different Buxus varieties have been used to create bonsai over the years.

-As with so many plants, the box names can get confusing.
+Rodney Clemons is known for his "Kingsville."
+I asked about the name.
+As with so many plants, the 'box' names can get confusing.
 Is it a common name?
 Or is it the scientific name?
-Rodney Clemons is known for his "Kingsville."
-I asked him about the name.

 This species is easy to care for, however the roots tend to be very dense and need frequent watering.
 Traditional bonsai tree trimming is perfect for boxwood, as they need thinning (even as common hedges.)

 John Geanangel has posted an easy to understand